Health 4 Life

 The sooner you understand the link between your family’s health history and our own, the sooner you can make changes and take steps to be more proactive and take control of your health and well-being.
 You can start by creating your Family Health Portrait.
 Use this free and easy to use online tool to help you collect your family health history information.
 You can share your information with your family members and doctor.

-Use the Take Charge of Your Health Tool to get started.
+Use the Take Action for Health Tool to get started.
 It will help you create personalized booklets to start conversations about health in your family and community.

 Be well and stay safe!